lalyos/tailscale-k8s/README.md

 This way I can reach pods and services with internal clusterIP (10.43.X.X) even from my dev laptop, without creating a NodePort or an Ingress.

+# TODO

+- [ ] right now cidr range is hardcoded 10.42.0.0/16 and 10.43.0.0/16 for pod and service.
+- [ ] create a helm chart to be able to configure

 # Usage

 ```